JamieBort/Portfolio-Website/Revamp2023.md

   - Refactor the JavaScript to clean it up.
 Done.
 Cleaned up but not refactored.

-  - Clean up the files:
+  - Clean up the files: Done.

     - Remove commented code and notes.